A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

 Hence, similar to the quantities $t_\alpha^{\mathrm{v,red}}$, only N-2 quantities $\tau_\alpha^{\mathrm{v}}$, and only N-2 quantities $t_\alpha^{\mathrm{v}}$ are independent.
 However, in contrast to $t_\alpha^{\mathrm{v,red}}$, there exist also quantities $\tau_1^{\mathrm{v}}$ and $t_1^{\mathrm{v}}$.

+It has to be noted though, that, similar to the quantities $t_\alpha^{\mathrm{v;red}}$, the quantities $\tau^{\mathrm{v}}_\alpha$ measure the species contribution to the overall current density $\Jflux^{\mathrm{v}}$ in the volume-based reference frame, which differs from the electric current measured in the resting laboratory frame.

 This discussion for the volume-based description generalizes to any other description based on an arbitrary internal frame of reference.
-In particular, the relation due to charge conservation, \cref{eq:tzconstr}, holds in any frame, whereas \cref{eq:tnuconstr} takes a slightly different form in different frames.
-For example, the CM-based description yields as consequence of conservation of charge and due to the corresponding flux constraint,
+In particular, the normalization \cref{eq:tzconstr} holds in any frame, whereas \cref{eq:tnuconstr} takes a slightly different form in different frames (as consequence of differing flux constraints \cref{eq:universal_flux_constraint}).
+For example, in the CM-based description, we find constraints